 Disclose Allergies, Always

-The tragic death is a terrible reminder of how important it is for young people to tell their sexual partners about their food allergies, in all circumstances.
+The tragic death is a terrible reminder of how important it is for young people to tell their sexual partners about their food allergies, in all circumstances, especially before engaging in intimate acts.
 In surveys, teens also often fail to carry their epinephrine auto-injectors.

 “Discussing safe practices around sex is an uncomfortable conversation, but as parents, we have to have it with our kids,” Jeimy says.